 Decorate an Eggnog and Gingerbread Christmas Cake

-You can decorate an eggnog and gingerbread Christmas cake for the holidays.
+You can easily decorate an eggnog and gingerbread Christmas cake.

 Learn how to decorate an eggnog and gingerbread Christmas cake.
 Fall is in the air and the holidays are almost here.
 It’s time for spice cake and holiday decorations!
 I make this cake every autumn or winter.
 The ingredients are a celebration of Autumnal spices and holiday scents.
 You can plan well in advance to make this cake for your holiday celebrations.
 I include recipes for the cake and the icing at the end of the video – so stay tuned until the very end.

-This is one of the easiest ways to decorate a cake!
+This is the easiest way to decorate a Christmas cake!

 Look for my gingerbread cookie recipe on the website (in the future) too.
 My gingerbread recipe is soft, thick and easy to work with.
 If you don’t have time to bake a batch of gingerbread cookies on your own, feel free to use your local bakery for this purpose.
 The holidays can get stressful, so any way you make them easier is fine by me!
 Anyway, the real star of this incredible looking dessert is the spiced chocolate eggnog cake.
 Underneath a bed of eggnog buttercream, this four layer cake is moist and flavorful.